Skip to content

 What to pack

-For people with sight loss, it can be more difficult to manage in unfamiliar territory so take anything with you that might be of help.
-Here are some ideas:
+For people with sight loss, it can be a challenge to manage day-to-day life in unfamiliar territory.
+Here are some things to take with you that can help:

 A spare cane

-Take a spare just in case one gets lost or broken and whatever other specialist aids you rely on.
+Take a spare cane in case one gets lost or broken, and whatever other specialist aids you rely on.
 You might also want a torch for dimly lit spaces.

 A small bag